-The TAs will hold office hours after the distribution of graded tests and papers.
-Dates and times will be posted on Quercus.
+The TAs will be available to meet virtually with students after the distribution of graded tests and assignments.

-The TAs will also hold some dedicated office hours to answer questions you have about the written assignments before they are due.
+The TAs will also hold dedicated office hours to answer questions you have about the written assignments before they are due.

 Course Description